b-marie/brittanyellichblog/content/posts/startup-to-big-tech/index.md

     src: "featured-image.jpeg"
 ---

-For 2022 I a goal to get a new job.
+For 2022 I made a goal to get a new job.
 I loved working at Hippo Education.
-The team was like working with a family.
-And while it was a bit hectic at times, I enjoyed the many hats that came with the role I had.
+The team was like working with a family, and I loved getting to work on a project doing good in the world with highly-passionate individuals.
+While it was a bit hectic at times, I enjoyed the many hats that came with the role.
 But I was ready for something new.

 There were several things that I was looking for in a new role.
 I wanted to be able to focus on technical challenges.
 I wanted something that gave me the opportunity to learn how to build excellent software.
 And, of course, I wanted something with better benefits as well.
 All these things don't tend to go hand-in-hand with an engineer/tech lead/manager role at a start up.